 Contact us at firstname.lastname@example.org

-The Office for Master's Education is the home of academic and professional training within the Biological Sciences Division.
-We currently offer a Master of Public Health (MPH) and Master of Science in Public Health Sciences for Clinical Professionals (MSCP), and Master of Science in Precision Health degrees.
+The Office of Master's Education is the home of academic and professional training within the Biological Sciences Division.
+We currently offer Master of Public Health (MPH), Master of Science in Public Health Sciences for Clinical Professionals (MSCP), and Master of Science in Precision Health degrees.
 Additional new and innovative programs in the health and biological sciences are currently under development with faculty across the Division.
 Please contact us for more information.